 We are so spoilt as a society we barely consider this.
 When some gizmo or gadget breaks we buy a new one.
 We rarely stop to think about whether we could fix whatever the broken object is as our grandparents and many of our parents would have done, or whether, if it is truly past it and completely unfixable, we have something that will do instead (or even if we could manage without said gizmo altogether).

 Because I am having a second no spend month I need to think through every single potential purchase to work out whether I can avoid it.
 I am making do with what I have.
-I prefer pale tights to black ones but I have laddered all the pale ones.
+My preference is for pale tights over black ones but I have laddered all the pale ones.
 I don’t want to buy more, so I am wearing the black ones.
 Actually the thick black Lycra ones last so much longer I think I will give the pale ones up altogether!

 I have completely run out of my usual foundation.
 However, I remembered I had one I bought several months ago that was a bit too pale for me.
 I am wearing that now and chucking on a bit more blusher!
 It will do.